DogepartyXDP/Documentation/Developers/dogeblock_API.md

 **get_normalized_balances(addresses)**

-This call augments counterparty's get_balances with a normalized_quantity field.
+This call augments dogeparty's get_balances with a normalized_quantity field.
 It also will include any owned assets for an address, even if their balance is zero.
-NOTE: Does not retrieve BTC balance.
+NOTE: Does not retrieve DOGE balance.
 Use get_address_info for that.

 - **param addresses:** The addresses to retrieve balances on
 - **return:** Balances are returned as a list of dicts, with each dict having the following structure: